 This page is your place for up-to-date information about The Braille Challenge.

-- The 2018 Braille Challenge season opens from December 1, 2017 through March 9, 2018.
-The online contest order form will be live in November through the Register a Student link in the menu on the right-hand column.
+- The 2019 Braille Challenge season opens from January 2, 2019 through March 14, 2019.
+The online contest order form will be live in November through the links below.

-- The contest ordering portal for REGIONAL COORDINATORS will be open November 1, 2017 through February 1st, 2018.
+- The contest ordering page for REGIONAL COORDINATORS will be open November 1, 2018 through February 1st, 2019.

 - All Regional Coordinators are sent the following materials: an electronic scoring grid and registration log listing students who have participated in their regional in the last year, customized permission forms, promotional postcards, and customized artwork for T-shirts.
-Please contact Christine Pak at (323) 663-1111, Ext.
-1321, or firstname.lastname@example.org with any questions.
+Please contact Matthew Beckwith at (323) 210-2593 or email@example.com.

-- Updated scoring materials and guidelines can be found in the Documents link in the menu on the right-hand column.
+- Updated scoring materials and guidelines can be found on the Documents page.

-- All additional instructions are in the updated handbook, found in the Documents link in the menu on the right-hand column.
+- All additional instructions are in the updated handbook, found on the Documents page.

 As of January 2016, Unified English Braille (UEB) became the official braille code for United States.
 Based on a review of state implementation plans and feedback from our regional coordinators, teachers and National Advisory Committee, most younger students transitioning to UEB in September 2015, but the transition from EBAE to UEB is less defined and not as consistent for older students.
 The goal of The Braille Challenge is to support the timely transition to UEB, but also to be as fair as possible to all students by providing contests in the code most will be using.